Makerere University Library

 Makerere University Library, established in 1949, is the oldest academic library in Uganda.
 In addition to its primary role as an academic library, it also serves as the national reference library and the legal depository of all works published in Uganda.
 It has been a depository for the United Nations since 1956.

 Along with the main library, there are seven specialized branch libraries.
+Today Makerere University is composed of nine colleges.
 On-campus libraries include the College of Business and Management Studies, College of Education and External Studies, College of Engineering, Design, Art and Technology; College of Humanities and Social Sciences; College of Natural Sciences; and College of Veterinary Medicine, Animal Resources and Bio-Security.
 The College of Agriculture and Environmental Sciences at Kabanyolo and College of Health Sciences at Albert Cook Medical Library at Mulago have libraries located off campus.

 The largest library is the main branch, which is 130,000 square feet and contains the majority of the collection.
 It has undergone numerous renovations and extensions in 1962, 1972 and 2006.
 The most recent occurred in December 2012, after which the President of the Republic of Uganda officially reopened the library.

 Library administration

+The University Librarian is the overall head of Makerere University Library Services, which consists of the Main Library and specialized Branch College Libraries.
 The Office of University Librarian is the director and reports to the Vice-Chancellor of Academic Affairs.
+Ruth Nalumaga is the University Librarian, Makerere University, effective June 2023.
+She holds a bachelor’s degree in library and information science (BLIS) from the East African School of Library and Information Science, Makerere University, a master’s degree in Librarianship from Monash University, Australia and PhD in Library and Information Science from the University of Gothenburg and the University College of Boras, Sweden, 2009.
+She is a Library Associate Professor, academic supervisor and Lecturer.
 The former director, Professor Maria Musoke, who is the first Ugandan woman to have a PhD in information science.
 There are ten other program directors, each responsible for a specific area or function of the library.

-All policy must be approved by University council, the highest tier of decision making at the university.
-The library also uses the following committees for administrative purposes: finance, appointments, heads of sections/college libraries, professional staff, ICTs/projects, research and staff development, preservation and conservation and staff welfare.
+All policy must be approved by University council, the highest tier of decision making at the university. research and staff development, preservation and conservation and staff welfare.